 24-28 When the ten others heard about this, they lost their tempers, thoroughly disgusted with the two brothers.
 So Jesus got them together to settle things down.
 He said, “You’ve observed how godless rulers throw their weight around, how quickly a little power goes to their heads.
 It’s not going to be that way with you.
 Whoever wants to be great must become a servant.
 Whoever wants to be first among you must be your slave.
 That is what the Son of Man has done: He came to serve, not be served—and then to give away his life in exchange for the many who are held hostage.”
 Matthew 20:24-28 (The Message)

 I will not dare add to this section and try to bring color to it knowing how many quibbles I have not only participated in, but also led the charge in starting them.
 In fact, I spend more time arguing and quibbling with myself than I do with other people.
 I changed the title of this mini-story several times, I had; Better than #1, Who is right?
 Who is first?
 Who is the greatest?
 How to tell someone they are wrong even when they think they are right.
-In addition, I changed the meme twenty times as well, first changing Q from red and green (Quizno’s colors because I did not want to be sued) and changing the words multiple times.
+Also, I changed the meme twenty times as well, first changing Q from red and green (Quizno’s colors because I did not want to be sued) and changing the words multiple times.
 Not arguing and seeking to be ‘right’ is without a doubt one of the most difficult areas to control.
+Especially for us worriers who have to do things the right way.

 Whether we sit at the very highest position of power or the lowest; God’s definition of who is the greatest goes to those who choose to put themselves below other people.
 In His kingdom, though, there is no number one, because all who enter are better than number one.